 Grandview Beach is a narrow beach below high bluffs topped with homes and condo buildings that have a “grand view” of the ocean.
-At high tide there isn’t much beach exposed, but otherwise this beach is excellent for walking.
+At high tide there isn’t much beach exposed, but otherwise this beach has firm sand and is excellent for walking.

-There are no facilities here, but you could walk the beach north a half-mile to South Ponto Beach which has restrooms.
+You won’t find many facilities here, but there might be a chemical toilet in the parking lot.
+If you want full facilities you could walk the beach north for a half-mile to South Ponto Beach which has restrooms.

 - 1700 Neptune Ave